-It is recognised that there are many potential dangers associated with car parks and delivery areas on College grounds.
-The College will ensure that so far as is reasonably practicable that:
+It is recognised that there are many potential dangers associated with Car Parks and Delivery areas on School grounds.
+The school will ensure that so far as is reasonably practicable,

-- Suitable arrangements have been made to segregate pedestrians from moving vehicles, including delivery vehicles; - All staff are trained and are in possession of the necessary driving licence and/or certificates before driving College vehicle's; - Any loads carried on vehicles are stable and secure; - Pathways are walkways are well defined and are kept clean and clear and remain in good condition; - A suitable site speed limit is determined and that suitable warning notices are displayed; - Deliveries, where reasonably practicable, are made outside of operational hours.
+Suitable arrangements have been made to segregate pedestrians from moving vehicles, including delivery vehicles.
+All staff are trained and are in possession of the necessary driving licence and/or certificates before driving company vehicle.

+Any loads carried on vehicles are stable and secure.

+Ensure that pathways are walkways are well defined and are kept clean and clear and remain in good condition.
+Ensure that a suitable site speed limit is determined and that suitable warning notices are displayed.

+Deliveries where reasonably practicable are made outside of operational hours.